-There’s nothing better than a well-planned holiday season, whether that means finishing your shopping before Black Friday or executing a flawless holiday campaign—complete with Black Friday, Cyber Monday, Thanksgiving, Christmas, and New Year’s sales all wrapped up in a neat bow.
+There’s nothing better than a well-planned holiday season, whether that means finishing your shopping before Black Friday or executing a flawless holiday campaign—complete with Black Friday, Cyber Monday, Thanksgiving, Christmas, and New Year’s sales—all wrapped up in a neat bow.
 And we know all too well what happens when we don’t plan ahead—last-minute gifts and virtual holiday cards that equate to half-baked campaigns and lost sales.
 So let’s help keep each other on track—both at home and in our business—for a great holiday season with this simple holiday checklist.

 1. Prep your holiday shopping lists | Create a marketing plan

 Before you send out cards, you need to get family pictures taken, update your mailing list, find the right look for your holiday cards, and set a send date.
-For your shopping list, you need to make a list of people to buy for, think of the perfect gift for each person, and get everything wrapped in time for holiday parties.
+For your shopping list, you need to make a list of people to buy for, think of the perfect gift for each person, and get everything wrapped in time for the holidays.
 Doesn’t this sound a lot like a marketing plan?
 You have to find the right target audience, craft your messaging, design new creative, set goals, and create a promotional calendar.

 When creating your marketing plan, you need to decide what holidays matter most to your business.
 You may choose to hit each holiday—Thanksgiving, Black Friday, Small Business Saturday, Cyber Monday, Christmas, New Year’s—with a different promotion or choose one or two holidays that have been the most profitable in the past.
-Once you’ve chosen what holidays to include in your holiday marketing campaigns, here’s what you need to complete your marketing plan:
+Once you’ve decided what holidays to include in your holiday marketing campaigns, here’s what you need to complete your marketing plan:

 - Choose your marketing tactics.
 Determine what marketing channels have been the most effective for your business in the past.
 Have you seen positive responses from paid ads?
 Do your social posts get a lot of clicks?
 Or do you see the most sales from your email list?
 Depending on your budget, you may choose to focus on one tactic or use a combination of paid search, social, content marketing, and email.